-The Career and College Promise Pathway requires the completion of a transfer pathway approved by the State Board of Community Colleges, including transfer courses in English, mathematics, and ACA 122: College Transfer Success

-To be eligible for enrollment, a high school student must meet the following criteria as of the first day of the applicable term:

-- Be a sophomore, junior, or senior; - Be making academic progress toward high school graduation; - ✓ Juniors or seniors must: - →I Have an unweighted GPA of 2.8 or higher on high school courses OR demonstrate college readiness in English, Reading, and Mathematics on an assessment test(s) (PLAN, PSAT, SAT, or ACT); - → Meet all college course prerequisites. - Sophomores must: - →I Be a high school sophomore and - → Be identified as gifted by - Local AIG plan in English/reading and math, or - An aptitude and achievement test as evidenced by a score in the range between the 92nd percentile and the 99th percentile on the aptitude and the achievement test included in the current Mental Measurements Yearbook published by the Buros Institute of Mental Measurements, and - →I Demonstrate college readiness in English, reading and mathematics on an approved assessment; (See below for college readiness scores), and - →I Receive recommendation verifying the student has the maturity to enroll from high school principal or equivalent administrator; and receive recommendation of AIG Coordinator (if one is employed by the district), and - →I Receive approval of college president or the college's chief student development administrator or the college's chief academic officer, and - → Receive written consent of the student's parent/guardian, and - → Receive academic advising prior to enrollment in the program.

-To maintain eligibility for continued enrollment, a student must:

-- Continue to make progress toward high school graduation, and - Maintain a 2.0 GPA in college coursework after completing two courses, and - Submit an updated high school transcript each academic term.

-Students who are successfully progressing towards high school graduation have access to the College Transfer Pathway for one year as a sophomore, one year as a junior, and one year as a senior.
+- 1. The Career and College Promise Pathway requires the completion of a transfer pathway approved by the State Board of Community Colleges, including transfer courses in English and mathematics and ACA 122 College Transfer Success. - 2.
+To be eligible for enrollment in a College Transfer Pathway, a high school student must meet the following criteria as of the first day of the applicable term: - Be a high school freshmen or sophomore, and - Be identified as gifted by - → Local AIG plan in English/reading and math, or - →I An aptitude and achievement test as evidenced by a score in the range between the 92nd percentile and the 99th percentile on the aptitude and the achievement test included in the current Mental Measurements Yearbook published by the Buros Institute of Mental Measurements, and - Demonstrate college readiness in English, reading and mathematics on an approved assessment; (See Attachment A for college readiness scores), and - Receive recommendation verifying the student has the maturity to enroll from high school principal or equivalent administrator; and receive recommendation of AIG Coordinator (if one is employed by the district), and - Receive approval of college president or the college's chief student development administrator or the college's chief academic officer, and - Receive written consent of the student's parent/guardian, and - Receive academic advising prior to enrollment in the program. - 3.
+To maintain eligibility for continued enrollment, a student must: - Continue to make progress toward high school graduation, and - Maintain a 2.0 GPA in college coursework after completing two courses, and - Submit an updated high school transcript for each academic term. - A student who falls below a 2.0 GPA after completing two college courses will be subject to the college's policy for satisfactory academic progress. - 4.
+Students who are successfully progressing towards high school graduation have access to the College Transfer Pathway for one year as a freshman, one year as a sophomore, one year as a junior and one year as a senior. - 5.
+Colleges may request a graduation plan verifying what high school courses remain and the anticipated graduation date.
+Students participating in CCP may not delay high school graduation to maintain enrollment. - 6.
+A student may only enroll in one College Transfer Pathway and may not substitute courses in one program for courses in another.